-- > The Product should not be located where it will be exposed to moisture or excessive heat. - Place the Router in a location where it can be connected to the various devices as well as to a power source. - Make sure the cables and power cord are placed safely out of the way so they do not create a tripping hazard. - The Router can be placed on a shelf or desktop.
+- > The Product should not be located where it will be exposed to moisture or excessive heat. - Place the Router in a location where it can be connected to the various devices as well as to a power source.

+- Make sure the cables and power cord are safely placed out of the way so they do not create a tripping hazard. - The Router can be placed on a shelf or desktop. - Keep away from the strong electromagnetic radiation and the device of electromagnetic sensitive.

-2.4 Connecting the Router
+Connecting the Router

 Before installing the device, please make sure your broadband service provided by your ISP is available.
 If there is any problem, please contact your ISP.
-You need to connect the device to the phone jack, the power outlet, and your computer or network.
 Before cable connection, cut off the power supply and keep your hands dry.
 You can follow the steps below to install it.